tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/transformations-matrices-translate.png" />
 </figure>

-Add a square, 100 × 100 pixels in width and height, with an x-y coordinate of zero:
+Add a square, 100 × 100 pixels in width/height, with an x-y coordinate of zero:

 {% highlight py %}
 ...
-x = 400; y = 200
-w = 200; h = 200
-rect(x,y, w,h)

-translate(100,-80)
-stroke('#FFFF00')
-rect(x,y, w,h)
 stroke('#FF0000')
 rect(0,0, 100,100)
 {% endhighlight %}

-Run the sktech.
+Run the sketch.
 The red square can be seen cut-off near the top-left of the display window.
 This is because the shapes do not change position; rather it is the coordinate system that does.
-To better visualise this behaviour, add draw the grid-overlay.png beneath the `translate()` line:
+To better visualise this behaviour, draw the grid-overlay.png after the `translate()` function:

 {% highlight py %}
 ...